 The factors contributing to the endangerment of these birds in New Jersey include loss of suitable nesting habitats to development and erosion, disturbance of nesting activities by beach-goers and their pets, municipal beach maintenance practices that can alter habitat conditions and disturb nesting activities, and excessively high levels of predation exacerbated by human disturbance.

-ENSP is actively responsible for managing beach nesting birds at 20-30 nesting areas (depending on the year), including presently within 12 different municipalities, five separately administered state parks or natural areas, one U.S. Coast Guard base, one inlet island and one county park.
-Nesting areas directly managed by ENSP account for ~60% of all piping plover sites, ~60% of all least tern sites, and ~85 % of all black skimmer sites.
+ENSP is actively responsible for managing beach nesting birds at 20-30 nesting areas (depending on the year), including presently within 14 different municipalities, six separately administered state parks/natural areas or wildlife management areas, one U.S. Coast Guard base, and two county park.
+Nesting areas directly managed by ENSP in 2018 accounted for 42% of all piping plover sites, 65% of all least tern sites, and 60% of all black skimmer sites.

-These sites account for ~50% of the state's total piping plover population, ~80% of the state's total least tern population, and ~60% of the state's total black skimmer populations.
+These sites account for 28% of the state's total piping plover population, 78% of the state's total least tern population, and 91% of the state's total black skimmer populations.
 American oystercatcher percentages are difficult to estimate, since at this time ENSP only monitors the beach nesting component of their territory and does not track those that breed on marsh islands.
-In addition, ENSP has oversight responsibilities on all other state nesting sites including Gateway National Recreation Area - Sandy Hook Unit, Edwin B. Forsythe National Wildlife Refuge, Cape May National Wildlife Refuge, the U.S. Coast Guard - Loran Support Unit and The Nature Conservancy's South Cape May Meadows Migratory Bird Refuge.
+In addition, ENSP has coordination responsibilities on all other state nesting sites including Gateway National Recreation Area - Sandy Hook Unit, Edwin B. Forsythe National Wildlife Refuge, Cape May National Wildlife Refuge, the U.S. Coast Guard - Loran Support Unit and The Nature Conservancy's South Cape May Meadows Migratory Bird Refuge.
 ENSP is also responsible for coordinating and compiling statewide piping plover monitoring information for reporting to the U.S. Fish and Wildlife Service.

 The following provides a synopsis of the beach nesting bird monitoring and management activities carried out by ENSP.